CQX96/CQX96-Linux/Documentation/admin-guide/reporting-issues.rst

 Make sure the particular version line still gets support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    *Check if the kernel developers still maintain the Linux kernel version
+    *Check if the kernel developers still maintain the CQX96 kernel version
-    line you care about: go to the front page of kernel.org and make sure it
+    line you care about: go to the front page of cqx96.org and make sure it
     mentions the latest release of the particular version line without an
     '[EOL]' tag.*